mlc-ai/mlc-llm/docs/get_started/try_out.rst

   .. tab:: CLI (Linux/MacOS/Windows)

-    To utilize the models on your PC, we highly recommend trying out the CLI version of MLC LLM.
+    To run the models on your PC, you can try out the CLI version of MLC LLM.

     We have prepared Conda packages for MLC Chat CLI.
 If you haven't installed Conda yet, please refer to :doc:`this tutorial </install/conda>` to install Conda.